svenriebedell/DellConfigHub/README.md

 ## Requirements:
 - The desired Dell Management Tools must be installed first
 - Script needs AZ PowerShell Modules.
 The script need rights to allow to install this Modules find not installed on machine
-- Cloud or Onpremise Storeage to store configurations files.
+- Cloud or Onpremise Storage to store configurations files.
 - Run processes with BIOS Passwords you need to change the script or using Microsoft KeyVault https://github.com/svenriebedell/KeyVaultBIOSPW